Pichichi Trophy

 The Pichichi is not officially recognised by the league's governing body, the Liga Nacional de Fútbol Profesional.
 As the award is based on Marca's subjective criteria, its data may differ from the official match delegate reports.
-For the top scorers in the Spanish football league according to LaLiga data, see List of La Liga top scorers.
+For the top scorers in the Spanish football league according to La Liga data, see List of La Liga top scorers.
 The player with the record number of wins is Lionel Messi with eight, all with Barcelona.